Announcements

 Cleaning of Headstones

 Some of you have expressed an interest in how to clean your headstone/monuments.
-While the monuments are stone or granite, you still need to exercise some degree of caution.
-The best and easiest method is to use a mixture of 50% water and 50% White Vinegar.
-On lime stone, you should use a mixture of 75% water and 25th White Vinegar.
-Best to wet the monument first and then use a soft bristle brush, either natural or synthetic and clean from the bottom up to the top in small circular motions.
-Do not bleach!
+While the monuments are usually stone or granite, you still need to exercise some degree of caution.
+The best and easiest method is to use a mixture of 50% water and 50% white vinegar.
+On limestone, you should use a mixture of 75% water and 25% white vinegar.
+It is best to wet the monument first and then use a soft bristle brush, either natural or synthetic and clean from the bottom up to the top in small circular motions.
+Do not use bleach!
 Use lots of water.
 If you need a hose put out for this project, please let us know and we’ll make sure they are nearby.
 They clean up very nicely and will look great for a long time.
-Well worth the effort!
+It’s well worth the effort!